Pa. representative dies after battle with lymphoma - NewsBreak

 PITTSBURGH, Pa.
 (WHTM) — Pennsylvania state Rep. Anthony M. “Tony” DeLuca (D-Penn Hills) died on Sunday, Oct.
 9, after a brief battle with lymphoma, according to a release posted by his office and the Pennsylvania House Democratic Caucus.
 He was 85.

 DeLuca represented the 32nd legislative district for 39 years, the release says.
-He served as the Democratic chairman of the House Insurance Committee and was passionate about advocating for patients, ensuring medical professional accountability, and guaranteeing patient safety.Pennsylvania Senate Race: GOP shows signs of coming home for Oz as Fetterman lead shrinks
+He served as the Democratic chairman of the House Insurance Committee and was passionate about advocating for patients, ensuring medical professional accountability, and guaranteeing patient safety.Close

 DeLuca beat lymphoma twice previously.
 After he was diagnosed for the first time and his late wife was diagnosed with breast cancer, he became a vocal advocate for cancer awareness and early detection, supporting legislation to increase cancer research funding and improve treatment procedures and patient care, the release says.